 - Together with the suffix of origin -θεν (-then), meaning from: the adverb εκειθεν (ekeithen), meaning from there (Matthew 4:21, Acts 13:4), or with the definite article: him from there or those from there (Luke 16:26).
-This word is used 27 times; see full concordance.
+This word is used 27 times, see full concordance, and from it comes:

 - The demonstrative pronoun εκεινος (ekeinos), meaning that one there or those ones there.
 This pronoun is used 253 times; see full concordance, and from it in turn derive:

 - Together with the preposition επι (epi), meaning on or upon: the adverb επεκεινα (epekeina), meaning beyond there.
 It's used only once, referring to Babylon or beyond (Acts 7:43 only).

 - In plural and together with the preposition υπερ (huper), meaning over or beyond: the similar adverb υπερεκεινα (huperekeina), meaning those regions beyond (2 Corinthians 10:16 only).

 - Together with the preposition κατα (kata), meaning down from, down upon: the demonstrative pronoun κακεινος (kakeinos), which also means him/her/that one there, or those ones there, but with an extra emphasis on causal or logical relation: "and so, him there" or "and therefore, that one".
 It's used 22 times; see full concordance.